Franklin County Conservation District

 Research shows that students are more likely to remember and be able to apply skills and knowledge that are experienced.
 85-90% will remember what they see, hear and do; while only 10-15% remember things they have read or heard.
 We want to provide opportunities for students to experience environmental education!

 Below is a brief overview of the conservation and environmental education programs we offer.
-We cover soil, water, air, plants and animals to this is only a sampling of the interactive lessons we can provide.
-Please contact our office for more information on any of the programs.
+We cover soil, water, air, plants and animals through our educational lessons.

 The Soil Tunnel Trailer